 - Enrollment in Electives typically begins in Spring quarter of the first year.

 - A small number of STAT 600 credits may be taken.
 For example, in the autumn and winter of the first year, 2 credits of STAT 600 are typically taken.
 Mostly, these STAT 600 obligations are satisfied by student attendance at one or two of the various departmental or working group seminars.
 At least one such Stat seminar is required by this program prior to graduation.
-Other than seminar, STAT 600 credits can be earned through research or consulting.
+Other than seminar, STAT 600 credits can be earned through research, CPT, mentor for the Directed Reading Program or consulting.
 Up to 2 credits of research per quarter are allowed, up to a maximum of 6 credits over the course of the degree.
 These research opportunities should be discovered through student initiative.
 We also allow 1 or 2 credits of consulting per quarter, up to a maximum 4 credits over the course of the degree.
 The director of consulting can be approached to see if projects are available.
 Note that these consulting credits are distinct from the STAT 599 consulting course, which does not form a part of this program.
+A total of max 6 credits for all sources (CPT/ DRP/ seminars/research) combined is allowed.

 - International students will typically take classes for 4 quarters, with J1 and F1 visa requirements requiring a minimum of 10 credits per quarters, and in the Winter of their second year (the graduating quarter) will typically register for 9 credits.